LTUC/amman-dotnet-401d2/Curriculum/Class01/LAB-B.md

 2. The logic within the method should
 	1. prompt the user to "Enter a number greater than zero"
 	2. Utilize the `ConvertToInt32()` method to convert the user's input to an integer
-	3. Call the method `GetNumbers`(see below for requirements) and set the returning value to a new integer array
+	3. Call the method `GetNumbers`(see below for requirements), send it number you just captured as the argument, and set the returning value to a new integer array
-	4. After the integer array is populated, call the `AddNumbers` (see below for requirements), set the returning value to a new integer named `sum`.
+	4. After the integer array is populated, call the `AddNumbers` (see below for requirements), and send it the array you just populated as the argument.
+Set the returning value to a new integer named `sum`.
-	5. After receiving the sum of all the numbers in the array, call the `GetAverage` (see requirements below) method and set the returning value to a new integer named `average`.
+	5. After receiving the sum of all the numbers in the array, call the `GetAverage` (see requirements below) method, and send it the sum that you just captured as the first argument and the total lenght of the array as the second argument.
+Set the returning value to a new integer named `average`.
 	6. Finally, Output to the console the details of all these values.
 Have your output be similar to the following example (Pay attention to line breaks!):
 	```
 	The array of numbers are: 4, 8, 15, 16, 23, 42